benjymous/annotations/sandman/sandman.32.md

 strict vegetarians.
 It is, as Wanda indicates, obtained from soy beans.
 	Panel 5:  First appearance of Foxglove.
 She is describing, of course, how one milks a cow.
-Since we later find out that Fox is a writer, perhaps "eighty" indicates her number of sales, of articles or short stories, if not longer works.
+Since we later find out that Fox is a writer, perhaps "eighty" could refer to the number of pages Fox has written in her current novel.
 	Foxglove is a common ornamental flower (Digitalis purpurea).
 The drug Digitalis is extracted from Foxglove and is used to slow the heart.